jsmolka/blog/content/posts/progress-report-6/index.md

 - Implement more features (better config, save states, whatever)
 - Final code cleanup

 Then I will put this project to rest and dive into something new.
-I thought about writing a classic Game Boy emulator, which shouldn't take more than a month because the GBA is a supercharged version of that and most code could be reused.
+I thought about writing a classic Game Boy emulator, which shouldn't take more than a month because the GBA is a supercharged version of that, and most code could be reused.
 Another nice thing would be an NES emulator, which was my first console back in the day.
 I also thought about jumping into NDS emulation, but I'm not sure if I'm good enough for that, we'll see...